 What are Panic Attacks?

-Panic attacks are the momentary surge of intense fear and anxiety that people feel sometime after they are exposed to a life-threatening event.
-This article will discuss the symptoms and causes of panic attacks as well as prevention tactics for individuals in social situations.
+Panic attacks are the momentary surge of intense fear and anxiety that people feel sometime after exposure to a life-threatening event.
+This article will tackle the symptoms and causes of panic attacks and prevention tactics for individuals in social situations.
 Panic attack treatments can help most people control or even stop attacks.

-Panic attacks are often the sudden onset of intense anxiety, fear, or discomfort that can last several minutes to hours.
+Panic attacks are often the sudden onset of intense anxiety, fear, or discomfort lasting several minutes to hours.
 Thus, rapid heartbeats and increased production of the hormones cortisol and adrenaline defines panic attack.
-With panic attacks, it’s not uncommon for people to be unable to recall what they were doing before the attack occurred.
+With panic attacks, it’s common for people to be unable to recall what they did before the attack.
 Furthermore, the episode may also include chest pain, shortness of breath, dizziness, or stomach distress.

 Causes of Panic Attack

 - Major life stress.
-Such as the death or serious illness of a loved one
+Such as the death or severe illness of a loved one.

 - Temperament that is prone to negative emotions.
-For example sexual assault or a serious accident.
+For example, sexual assault or a severe accident.

-- Certain changes in the way parts of your brain function.
+- Alterations in the parts of your brain function.

 - Excessive use of nicotine or caffeine.